NUSTEM-UK/AnnieResearchTool/README.md

 Encoding procedure:

-- First name initial as number from 00 to 25
+- First name initial as number: A-I coded as 91-99, remainder as 10-26.
-- Last name initial as number from 00 to 25
+- Last name initial as number, as above.
 - Birth day as number from 01 to 31 (becomes "00" if no data is entered)
 - Birth month as number from 01 to 12 (becomes "00" if no data is entered)
 - School identifier based on the current system in use composed of 4 digits

 Creates a 12 digit identifier.

-TODO: Ivan.
-Point to name / function where this is created.
+This code is mostly abstracted into `/scgames/src/shared.js`, but handled in each component's `index.js`.
+This should arguably be refactored so only the encoded data is passed around in the session.